-Bowel cancer patients diagnosed through screening more likely to surviveJuly 25th, 2012 in Cancer /
+Bowel cancer patients diagnosed through screening more likely to surviveJuly 25, 2012 in Medicine & Health / Cancer

 (Medical Xpress) -- Bowel cancer patients whose disease was found through screening have a better chance of beating their disease than those diagnosed after developing symptoms, new research shows today.

 The study, published in the British Journal of Cancer, also adds to evidence that the test used in bowel screening which looks for blood in stool samples - is better at finding bowel cancers in men, and in the lower part of the bowel.

 While the blood test known as FOBt has been shown to be effective, it is not flawless.
 The study found that in people who attended screening nearly a quarter of cancers were diagnosed in between tests suggesting these tumours were either missed by FOBt or these cancers were particularly fast-growing and developed in the two years between screening tests.